 Don’t judge a book by its cover is good advice.
 People hardly listen to it in real life.
 In terms of e-commerce, it works the exact opposite.
 The first impression based on the product images and descriptions on your website is the crucial factor that rules online store conversion.

-No matter how professional your sales and support team, if the product you offer looks bad.
+No matter how professional your sales and support team is, if the product you offer looks bad.

-It’s all about poor description, reviews, and low-quality photos.
+It’s all about poor descriptions, reviews, and low-quality photos.

 To avoid this, first, Steve’s team hired a professional product photographer.
 And second, they created SEO-optimized product descriptions addressing what the product will do for a customer.